SJV-S/OpenCelerator/README.md

 Extract content in your preferred directory.
 Launch by running iChart executable.
 Packages on older platforms should work on newer ones, but not the reverse.
 For example, the Windows 10 version should work on 11, the Ventura version should work on Sonoma, and so on.

+- “Which file(s) should I download?”.
+To run the app, you only need one file with then name of your operating system.
+(The source code files are just added there automatically for Github and is only for developers.)
+-
+- “Which version do I need?”
+Packages on older versions should work on newer versions, but not the reverse.
+For example, the Windows 10 version should work on 11, the Ventura version should work on Sonoma, and so on.

 #### Mac

 A [warning](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) will be raised when running the app the first time.